-In this section you will find information on work carried out by the College and members in the England, Northern Ireland, Scotland and Wales regions.
-Each of our larger regions is governed by its own regional council, and within England, there are a smaller subset of English regions, each headed up by a regional advisor.
+In this section, you will find information on work carried out by the College and our members in England, Northern Ireland, Scotland and Wales.
+Each devolved nation is governed by its own regional council and, within England, there are a smaller subset of English regions, each headed up by a regional advisor.

 Northern Ireland, Scotland and Wales

 The College has councils of local clinicians and scientists directing activity in all parts of the UK.
 The chairs of the Northern Ireland, Scotland and Wales Regional Councils represent their regions on the College's Council and Trustee Board.